amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

 The model can be well applied to the retrieval task, classification task, and others replying on an image encoder, e.g. object detection.

-Recently, I find it is not that easy to implement the loss correctly in Pytorch, especially in the distributed environment.
+At the first glance, the image-text contrastive loss should be easy to implement.
+However, there are lots of details to make it right, and the most important could be to scale it properly in the distributed environment.

 ## Baseline
 Let's firstly take a
 look at a baseline implementation.
 In each iteration, we generate the image